agmonr/raspberrypi_digital_frame/README.md

 The installation was tested on Raspbian GNU/Linux 10 and probably won't work on other systems.
 Please enable the camera using the raspi-config util and set the screen resolution.

+The dframe now support powering off and on the usb port if no onw at home.
+You may need to comile uhubctl (for rspi4) . (https://github.com/mvp/uhubctl#raspberry-pi-4b)

 installations:
 cd /root/
 git clone https://github.com/agmonr/raspberrypi_digital_frame.git